Nithur-M/work-from-anywhere/software-engineer-jobs.md

             <tr>
                 <td colspan="3">
                 <details><summary>Description</summary>
+                &lt;p&gt;Canonical is a leading provider of open source software and operating systems to the global enterprise and technology markets.
+Our platform, Ubuntu, is very widely used in breakthrough enterprise initiatives such as public cloud, data science, AI, engineering innovation, and IoT.
+Our customers include the world&#39;s leading public cloud and silicon providers, and industry leaders in many sectors.
+The company is a pioneer of global distributed collaboration, with 1200+ colleagues in 75+ countries and very few office-based roles.
+Teams meet two to four times yearly in person, in interesting locations around the world, to align on strategy and execution.&lt;/p&gt;
+&lt;p&gt;The company is founder-led, profitable, and growing.&lt;/p&gt;
 &lt;p&gt;Our mission is to reinvent the way companies manage their open source information systems - on public clouds and in their own data centres.
 To achieve that we are building a new community around Python opscode for open source applications, running on Kubernetes.
 We want to move all of Canonical and Ubuntu IS onto this new, open source codebase.&lt;/p&gt;
 &lt;p&gt;We are confident that we can dramatically improve the experience of running complex business operations - and then we can help our customers embrace those new techniques and products.
 Traditionally, IS is an inward-facing operation.
 We would like to transform our IS team into an extension of the product engineering capability at Canonical.
 Our internal workloads are in many cases the same open source workloads that our customers want to operate.
 This team will productise those workloads for real-time automated operations on Kubernetes.&lt;/p&gt;
 &lt;p&gt;This role is ideal for software engineers who enjoy Python, have a passion for distributed systems, and an interest in the entire Linux stack - from kernel to networking to virtualization and containers.
 It is a role that requires rigour in both code and customer interactions.
 Our engineers are technically astute open source enthusiasts who are excited about cloud computing and are ready to join a global team charged with delivering world class services to our customers.&lt;/p&gt;
 &lt;p&gt;Strong Python development skills and familiarity with Kubernetes are key requirements of this role.
 You’ll work closely with other teams in Canonical to ensure your products operate reliably, efficiently and scale to production sized workloads for our customers looking to adopt cutting-edge technology.
 You will participate and be responsible for ensuring sound software architecture and follow best practices in software quality, testing and documentation.&lt;/p&gt;